Parke County Covered Bridges: Tourism

 Tourists may view the historic bridges using five color-coded driving routes marked with roadside signs.

 Every year there is a covered bridge festival in October to celebrate the covered bridges in Indiana.
-In 2005 it was voted Big Secrets Local Finds by Travelocity.
+In 2005 it was voted "Big Secrets Local Finds" by Travelocity.

-Bridgeton Bridge Arson
+Bridgeton bridge arson

-The Bridgeton bridge was burned by an arsonist in 2004, but the community rallied to raise funds for local craftsmen to build a new bridge based on the original blueprints in 2006.
+The Bridgeton bridge was burned by an arsonist in 2004, but the community rallied to raise funds for local craftsmen to build a new bridge in 2006, based on the original blueprints.